 Note that when a zone file in a format other than text is loaded, named may omit some of the checks which are performed for a file in text format.
-For example, check-names only applies when loading zones in text format, and max-zone-ttl only applies to text and raw.
-Zone files in binary formats should be generated with the same check level as that specified in the named configuration file.
+For example, check-names only applies when loading zones in text format.
+Zone files in raw format should be generated with the same check level as that specified in the named configuration file.